Eastern Time Zone: Canada

+All of these regions observe daylight saving time with the exception of Manitoba and Southampton Island in Nunavut, which observe Eastern Standard Time year-round.

 Within Canada, as with the United States, the Eastern Time Zone is the most populous time zone.
-Most of Canada observes daylight saving time synchronously with the United States, with the exception of Saskatchewan, Yukon, and several other very localized areas.
-Southampton Island in Nunavut uses Eastern Standard Time throughout the year.
+Most of Eastern Canada and Nunavut (with exceptions) observes daylight saving time synchronously with the United States, while the rest of the country does not.

 United States

 The boundary between time zones is set forth in Title 49 of the Code of Federal Regulations with the boundary between the Eastern and Central Time Zones being specifically detailed in Part 71.

 Washington, D.C., and 17 states are located entirely within the Eastern Time Zone.
 They are: